verbiscms/verbis/docs/templates/functions/Posts.md

 ___

-## getPagination
+## paginationPage

-Retrieves the page query parameter, useful for working with the `getPosts` function.
+Retrieves the page query parameter, useful for working with the `posts` function.

 ### Returns: